greengorych/alpine-for-wsl/README.md

 /f
 ```

-After registering, the distributions available for installation can be checked using the command:
+After adding the list, view available distributions:

 ``` powershell
 wsl --list --online
 ```

-If Alpine appears in the output, install it using the command:
+If Alpine appears in the list, install it with:

 ``` powershell
 wsl --install Alpine